|

 get some backup to take over the throne for good.

-confiscate.
-But John apologized to Richard and amazingly enough
+his lands were confiscated.
+John apologized to Richard and, amazingly enough,

-they were one heart and one soul again.
+1194, the brothers were best friends again.
 Richard gave John back some

 of his estates including Mortain and Ireland.